Huegoxaga/notes/finance/related-concepts.md

 - `Gross Domestic Product` (`GDP`) is formally defined as the total market value of the goods and services produced in an economy within a certain time period
   - By definition the `GDP` is the aggregate output of the economy for the period
   - As a result, in an isolated economy, `GDP`, `Aggregate Output`, `Aggregate Income`, and `Aggregate Expenditure` should all have the same value

+#### `GDP` Calculation

-- GPD can be calculated by getting the value of `Aggregate Output`, and `Aggregate Income`
+- `GDP` can be calculated by getting the value of `Aggregate Output`, and `Aggregate Income`

+##### Expenditure Approach

-  - `Expenditure Approach` - `GDP` is calculated as the total amount spent on the goods and services produced within the economy during a given period
+- `GDP` is calculated as the total amount spent on the goods and services produced within the economy during a given period
   - It calculates total expenditures in the economy as the `consumption spending by households` plus `business investment` plus `government spending` plus the `net exports`
   - Market analysts generally prefer the expenditure approach because expenditure data is more timely and reliable than data for the income components

+##### Income Approach

-  - `Income Approach` - `GDP` is calculated as the total amount earned by households and companies in the economy, it uses the sum of:
+- `GDP` is calculated as the total amount earned by households and companies in the economy, it uses the sum of:
   - `National Income` - the sum of the income received by all factors of production they go into the creation of final output, which includes:
     - employee compensation
     - interest income
     - business owners incomes
     - rent
     - corporate and government enterprise profits before taxes
     - indirect business taxes less subsidies which include taxes like sales tax, import duties, and property taxes
   - `Capital Consumption Allowance` - measures the wear and tear of physical capital from the production of goods and services over a period, it can be thought of as the profit to be reinvested to maintain the productivity of physical capital
   - `Statistical Discrepancy` - an adjustment for the difference between GDP measured under the income approach and the expenditure approach because they use different data
 - Based on the `Expenditure Approach`, `GDP` = `Households Spending` + `Business Investment` + `Government Spending` + `Net Exports`.
 Based on the economic flow this also equals `Households Spending` + `Net Taxes` + `Households Savings` + `Businesses Savings`
 - `Households Savings` + `Businesses Savings` is known as `Domestic Private Saving`
 - `Net Exports` + `Government Spending` - `Net Taxes`= `Domestic Private Saving` - `Business Investment`
   - `Government Spending` - `Net Taxes` is the government deficit
   - `Businesses & Households Savings` - `Business Investment` is the excess of private saving over private investment
   - `Net Exports` is the trade deficit
   - In conclusion, government deficit and trade deficit will always be covered by the excess of private saving over private investment

-- `GDP` calculation criteria
+#### `GDP` Calculation Criteria

 - all goods and services included in the calculation must be produced during the measurement period
   - `GDP` is usually measured in one calendar year but many governments do give annualized quarterly estimates
 - The second criteria is not the goods or services value can be determined by being sold in the market, non-market, illege activities or government benefits are excluded
 - When using the expenditure approach only the market value of final goods and services should be included, the value of intermediate goods like raw materials and parts should be excluded
   - This type of expenditure approach is called the value of final output method
   - An alternative approach is the sum of value added method which is to sum up all the value added during the production and distribution processes

+#### Nominal vs Real GDP

 - `Nominal GDP` of the economy are calculated using the current market value of the goods and services
   - `Nominal GDP` equals the sum of all the current prices multiplied by the quantity produced for each good in a certain period
   - As the growth in `Nominal GDP` will include the effect of price increase (inflation) for the period, this figure is not representative of the actual production growth